Whitechapel (and Spitalfields), Middlesex, London

 A long block ran north-south along Charles Street.
 A separate large block to its rear had an A-shaped layout.

-In 1859, a major building scheme was carried out with Thomas Barry as architect.
-The main new block was 128 feet by 43 feet and included a master's house house, various wards and kitchen offices.
-The second block, 82 feet by 23 feet, contained laundries and receiving wards.
-A minor third block measured 50 feet by 31 feet.
+In 1856-60, a major building scheme was carried out with Thomas Barry as architect.
 The updated layout is shown on the 1867 map below.

 Whitechapel (Charles Street) Site, 1867.

 The buildings now had a more conventional H-shaped layout, with females accommodated at the north of the site and males to the south.
-The block along Charles Street was five storeys high and an entrance hall and committee rooms at the centre, with inmates' accommodated to each side.
+The block along Charles Street was five storeys high and an entrance hall and committee rooms at the centre, with inmates accommodated to each side.
 A short two-storey central wing containing offices linked the front block to a parallel six-storey main block at the rear.
-This housed a chapel cum dining-hall at its centre, with further accommodation to each side.
+This housed a chapel cum dining-hall at its centre, with male and female sick wards at each side.
 A separate laundry was placed on the women's side at the north-east of the site.
 An imbecile ward ran along the eastern boundary of the workhouse.

 In the 1860s, conditions in London workhouses came under scrutiny after the medical journal The Lancet published a series of reports in 1865 revealed the appalling state of many metropolitan workhouse infirmaries.
 Although Whitechapel was not the subject of a Lancet visit, it was included in a survey of all London's workhouse infirmaries conducted in 1866 by the Poor Law Board.
 The report found faults with many aspects of the workhouse: